Shopify/shopify_app/README.md

 ### ShopifyApp::SessionRepository

 `ShopifyApp::SessionRepository` allows you as a developer to define how your sessions are stored and retrieved for shops.
 The `SessionRepository` is configured in the `config/initializers/shopify_app.rb` file and can be set to any object that implements `self.store(auth_session, *args)` which stores the session and returns a unique identifier and `self.retrieve(id)` which returns a `ShopifyAPI::Session` for the passed id.
-See either the `ShopifyApp::InMemorySessionStore` class or the `ShopifyApp::SessionStorage` concern for details.
+These methods are already implemented as part of the `ShopifyApp::SessionStorage` concern, but can be overridden for custom implementation.

 If you only run the install generator then by default you will have an in memory store but it **won't work** on multi-server environments including Heroku.
 For multi-server environments, implement one of the following token-storage strategies.